 - Goal by 2015: 65% waste diversion

-Westtown’s 600-acre campus provides outstanding opportunities for learning: a 14-acre lake, a 200-acre commercial farm, a 1.5 acre student farm, old growth forest, and previously logged woodlands.
+Westtown’s 600-acre campus provides outstanding opportunities for learning: a 14-acre lake, a 200-acre commercial farm, a 1-acre student farm, old growth forest, and previously logged woodlands.

-- Student in all division get outside to observe, learn, and interact with the distinct ecosystems on the school’s 600-acre campus
+- Students in all divisions get outside to observe, learn, and interact with the distinct ecosystems on the school’s 600-acre campus

-- The lake, used for student canoeing, skating, and fishing, will undergo dam replacement and restoration in September, 2014
+- The lake, used for student canoeing, skating, and fishing, will undergo dam replacement and restoration in spring and summer, 2015

 - Students participate in creating native plant gardens and growing food on campus